 This season, however, Arsenal haven’t quite reached their usual high standards in the final third.
-They dominate play as usual, registering more than 70 per cent of the possession, but lack cutting edge.
+They dominate play, as usual, registering more than 70 percent of the possession, but lack cutting edge.
 They simply passed the ball from one side of the pitch to the other.

-Arsenal have struggled to even move the ball into the right areas.
+Arsenal has struggled to even move the ball into the right areas.
 From an average of 63 passes into the final third per game, the Gunners are now making just 51 per game – giving them the fifth-lowest total in the Premier League.

 With Ozil and Aaron Ramsey failing to reach usual heights, the creative mantle shifted to an unlikely player -Sead Kolasinac.
 The powerful defender has continued to provide a dangerous outlet on the left flank.
 In fact, the Bosnian’s creativity has become even more important.

 When it comes to defending, Kolasinac remains suspect.
-The Bosnian has rarely put a foot wrong in attack, however.
+The Bosnian has rarely put a foot wrong in the attack, however.
 He has been responsible for eight league goals- the most recent was Alex Iwobi’s strike against Huddersfield on Saturday.
-Only Andrew Robertson and Jose Holebas (10) has contributed more goals from defence.
+Only Andrew Robertson and Jose Holebas (10) have contributed more goals from defence.